CounterpartyXCP/Documentation/Bylaws/Counterparty_Foundation_Bylaws.md

 ##Section 10.1 Smart Contract Anti-Fork, Anti-Rollback Provision:

-The Counterparty Development Team is hereby forbidden from publishing code to fork and/or roll-back the Counterparty network as a response to a bug or bugs in any published Ethereum Virtual Machine (EVM) smart contract code, and/or otherwise encouraging or advocating for such an action in any kind of official capacity.
+The Corporation, Board of Directors, and/or Counterparty Development Team is hereby forbidden from publishing code to fork and/or roll-back the Counterparty network as a response to a bug or bugs in any published Ethereum Virtual Machine (EVM) smart contract code, and/or otherwise encouraging or advocating for such an action in any kind of capacity.

-Where the fault is due to a bug in the underlying EVM or platform as a whole — and not any specific smart contract that runs on it — the development team may respond as they see fit.
+Where the fault is due to a bug in the underlying EVM or platform as a whole — and not any specific smart contract that runs on it — the Counterparty Development Team may respond as they see fit.

 #Schedule A - Board Membership Dues
 See www.counterpartyfoundation.org/join